ruchit-p/solarity/readme.md

 ## Overview

-Solarity is a web application that showcases solar products and promotions.
+Solarity is an eccommerce web application that showcases solar products and promotions.
 Built with Node.js and Express, it provides a platform for both customers and administrators to interact with the product catalog.
+Customers can add products to their cart, and also "checkout".

 ## Table of Contents